marifdemirtas/pfp-ebooks/_sources/plan9.rst

    <strong># Print the <mark>info</mark></strong>
    print(<mark>info</mark>)</pre></pre>

-If you want to print info from only one tag, like if you've just used *Plan 5: Get info from all tags of a certain type*, then do this:
+If you want to print info from multiple tags, like if you've just used *Plan 5: Get info from all tags of a certain type*, then do this:

 .. raw:: html